thenameisluk/Dream/experiments/2-elfgen/readme.md

 ```
 just malloc it

-i should have used vector this one would cause an issue with
+i could have used vector but this would cause an issue with
 the next problem

 everytime we don't have enough spece we just double it